Enlisting in the Military

 If you’re thinking of enlisting in the military, get all the facts first.
 Read the entire enlistment contract, and learn some important questions to ask the recruiters by following the links at the bottom of this page.

-Once you’re actually serving in the military it’s very difficult to make changes, to protest harassment or to leave.
+Once you’re actually serving in the military, it’s very difficult to make changes in your situation, to protest harassment or to leave.
 In the military you are no longer a civilian living under civilian law.
-The moment you enlist you are subject to military objectives, policy, discipline, law, courts and imprisonment — very strict, very harsh.
+You are subject to military objectives, policy, discipline, law, and courts — very strict and often harsh.
+Unlike civilian jobs, it’s a crime to quit.

 Carefully read all of the military contract before you sign it.
 Click here or on the image below to see the form the recruiters use: